-For families with babies and young children, one of the first considerations upon arriving in a new country of residence is finding quality international childcare.
+For families with babies and young children, one of the first considerations is finding quality international childcare.
 Parents should find out about any government childcare subsidies or daycare funding for which they may be eligible.

-Check out our feature on the daycare system in Luxembourg for some general information on daycare centers and benefits.
+Check out our feature on the daycare system in Luxembourg for even more information on daycare centers and benefits.

-Check out our listings of family clubs and support groups or find the nearest family support and playgroups in our A-Z listings.
-These groups give you a chance to network with other expat parents, discover more facilities and simply to socialize and have fun.
+Check out our listings of family clubs or find the nearest playgroups in our A-Z listings.
+These groups give you a chance to network with other expat parents, discover more facilities, and socialize, too.

 Top tips for expat families with young children

 With tiny tots, getting out and about is a must.
-Check out our feature on recreation spots for kids.
+Check out our feature on recreation spots for kids in Luxembourg.
 Also refer to the Expatica articles in the Family section for tips on where to take your little ones to let off steam, as well as other useful information.
-The Travel and Tourism section provides information on outdoor activities that the whole family can enjoy.
+The Travel and Tourism section also provides information on outdoor activities that the whole family can enjoy.

 Schools in Luxembourg